Starting an FLL Team

 Team activities are guided by a set of Core Values, including: We do the work to find the solutions with guidance from our Coaches and Mentors.

 Operational Partners are amazing people who VOLUNTEER to run the FLL program in a specific region.
-Please contact the director in Alberta in your area with any questions pertaining to official Tournaments and to be connected to a veteran coach.
+Please contact the Alberta Operational Partner with any questions pertaining to official Tournaments and to be connected to a veteran coach.
 And please thank your Operational Partner for all they do!

 Thank you, again, for coaching an FLL team.
 At the end of the season, we will send you a survey to gather feedback on your experience.
 We truly listen to what you have to say!